THEOSOPHY

 Sir Thomas Malory’s Le Morte d’Arthur has both versions

-called Excalibur.
+with both swords called Excalibur.
 Other versions

 5th & 6th Century Timeline of Britain